RayeRen/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an Assistant Research Fellow (Postdoctoral Fellow) in the Department of Automation at Tsinghua University, working under the supervision of Professor Qionghai Dai.
-I received my Ph.D. in Information and Communication Engineering from Tsinghua University in 2024.
+I am an **Assistant Professor** in the **College of AI** at **Tsinghua University**.
+I received my Ph.D. in Information and Communication Engineering from Tsinghua University in 2024, and was a Shuimu Scholar postdoctoral fellow in the Department of Automation before joining the College of AI.

-My research is dedicated to the advancement of **Physics-informed AI for Science** — a field aimed at dissolving the binary boundary between physical hardware and computational intelligence.
+My research advances **Physics-informed AI for Science** — a field aimed at dissolving the binary boundary between physical hardware and computational intelligence.
 By embedding fundamental physical laws directly into neural network architectures, I ensure **high fidelity** and **scientific trustworthiness**, even when operating under extreme conditions.
 Furthermore, by utilizing AI models to guide and inspire hardware design, I aim to transcend detection limits imposed by classical physics.
 This approach establishes a new paradigm for scientific discovery, designed to catalyze breakthroughs across complex domains, including **optics**, **astronomy**, and **remote sensing**.

 In addition to my research, I serve as a reviewer for *Nature*, *IEEE TCSVT*, *Optica*, and *Optics Express*.
 I am also an Executive Editor for the special issue 'Intelligent Optical Astronomical Observation Technology' in *Laser & Optoelectronics Progress*.